earlution/dev-toolkit/KB/Architecture/Standards_and_ADRs/documentation-maintenance-policy.md

 ## Executive Summary

-This policy defines the framework for maintaining documentation accuracy, consistency, and currency across the vibe-dev-kit repository.
+This policy defines the framework for maintaining documentation accuracy, consistency, and currency across the ai-dev-kit repository.
 It establishes ownership, review cadences, update triggers, and quality standards to ensure all documentation remains useful and reliable.

 **Key Principle:** Documentation is a living asset that must evolve with the codebase.
 All documentation must be maintained proactively, not reactively.